wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ```

-In this page, we insert a form which has three inputs: username, email and address.
-We also define a method named `handleSubmit` which uses the Strapi SDK to register the user before redirecting him to the home page.
+In this page, you insert a form which has three inputs: **username**, **email** and **address**.
+You also defined a method named `handleSubmit` which uses the Strapi SDK to register the user before redirecting them to the home page.

+  - Restart the client
-Create a new user from this new page: [http://localhost:3000/signup](http://localhost:3000/signup).
+  - Create a new user from this new page: [http://localhost:3000/signup](http://localhost:3000/signup).

 ### Logout

 The user must be able to logout, ideally from a button in the header.

-Add a `logout` mutation and a `username` setter in the `auth` store:
+  - Add a `logout` mutation and a `username` setter in the `auth` store:

 `store/auth.js`